davidgasquez/handbook/Open Data.md

 ### Why now?

-We have better storage, we have simpler compute, we have more data.
+We have cheaper storage, we have better compute, we have more data.
 We need to go one level up in the abstraction ladder.

-> TODO 🔧: Share examples of why we need to go one level up.
+Instead of thinking of CSVs, let's think about datasets.
+Instead of running custom scripts, let's collaborate on useful transformations.
+Instead of just work with datasets, let's collaborate on datasets.

-During the last few years, a cambrian explosion of open source tools have emerged.
-There are new query engines (e.g: DuckDB, DataFusion, ...), execution frameworks (WASM), standards (Arrow, Parquet, ...), and a growing set of open data marketplaces (HuggingFace Datasets, Filecoin Slinghshot).
-Also, [DeSci](https://ethereum.org/en/desci/)!
+During the last few years, a Cambrian explosion of open source tools have emerged.
+There are new query engines (e.g: DuckDB, DataFusion, ...), execution frameworks (WASM), data standards (Arrow, Parquet, ...), and a growing set of open data marketplaces (HuggingFace Datasets).
+These trends have quick-started movements like [DeSci](https://ethereum.org/en/desci/) but we need more tooling around data.

-Organizations like [Our World in Data](https://ourworldindata.org/) or [538](https://fivethirtyeight.com/) provide useful analysis but have to deal with _dataset management_ building custom tools around their workflows.
-There is no `data get OWID/daily-covid-cases`, no `datasets.storage` that could act as entrypoting/protocol to discover datasets that's not Google.
+Organizations like [Our World in Data](https://ourworldindata.org/) or [538](https://fivethirtyeight.com/) provide useful analysis but have to deal with _dataset management_.
+They end up building custom tools around their workflows.
+That works, but limits the potential of these datasets.
+In the end, there is no `data get OWID/daily-covid-cases`, no `data query "select * from 538/polls"` that could act as entry-point to discover datasets.

-We could have a better ecosystem if we collaborate with open standards!
-So, lets move towards more composable, maintainable, reproducible data.
-Let's move towards a **protocol for open knowledge**.
+We could have a better ecosystem if we **collaborate on open standards**!
+So, lets move towards more composable, maintainable, and reproducible data.

 ## Design Goals